IT Governance DBA

 Way back in the 1970s, the US government had come up with corporate governance to prevent fraudulent activities.
 But, as time passed by, it was a necessity to ensure proper IT guidelines.
 Through the years, organizations have gathered together to develop a robust framework.
 If an unclear IT governance framework is not present, then there will be poor data management practices.
 Compliance risks are also likely to arise in the absence of a framework.
-So, in this article, we shall cover more about IT governance in digital transformation.
+So, in this article, we shall cover more about IT governance in digital transformation and the need for IT Governance DBA program.

 What Is IT Governance?